arjun-git4321/ED_TECH-Backend/readme.txt

 In this project we have created a all the models in model folder and user schema in User.js and realtions too.
 Here we see in this project some folders are using to ,
-    configurations folder for DataBase connection
-    Models folder for user schemas and models routes folder is routing and caling of handlers Index.js is running and starting of our server
+    configurations folder for DataBase connection && razorpay connection used in the payments setup Models folder for user schemas and models routes folder is routing and caling of handlers Index.js is running and starting of our server